Ever wonder what strength tests for ALS that a healthy person could pass?

 If you’ve been spending hours every day doing strength tests for ALS, you can finally stop the obsession, because these strength tests I’m about to describe are official ALS strength tests given by physicians for neurological exams.

-To perform these strength tests for ALS, you will need a partner.
+You can perform these ALS strength tests with or without a partner.

 Before engaging in these strength tests, there’s a few things you should know.

-“I think that self-assessment of strength is a tool that can be used to reassure in some cases,” begins Mitzi J. Williams, MD, a board certified neurologist and MS specialist, and clinical advisor for the Multiple Sclerosis Foundation.
+“I think that self-assessment of strength is a tool that can be used to reassure in some cases,” begins Mitzi J. Williams, MD, clinical neurologist with Morehouse School of Medicine and clinical advisor for the Multiple Sclerosis Foundation.

 “Strength can be mildly asymmetric if there was a previous injury or pain limiting movement (arthritis).

-ALS strength test 1: Shoulder flexion.
+Shoulder flexion 1.
 Raise both arms, keeping them straight, at the same time in front of yourself, palms down.

 Partner applies resistance atop your forearms.
 Both arms should resist with equal strength.
-Gym exercise equivalent: shoulder frontal raises with dumbbells.
+Exercise equivalent: shoulder frontal raises with dumbbells.

-ALS strength test 2: Shoulder flexion.
+Shoulder flexion 2.
 Raise both arms at same time, palms up, arms straight, as if holding large pizza box.
 Close eyes and count to 10.
 Palms should remain up.

 This sounds easy, but when ALS affects upper body, at least one arm will “drift” such that palm starts turning downward; forearm starts turning inward; and arm then drops.